enhancedformysql/enhancedformysql/README.md

 ## Note

 - The better the hardware environment, the greater the performance gap with the official version as concurrency increases.
 - Use testing tools that closely resemble the online environment, such as BenchmarkSQL, to effectively showcase performance advantages.
-If possible, utilize [TCPCopy](https://github.com/session-replay-tools/tcpcopy). to replicate online traffic for testing.
+If possible, utilize [TCPCopy](https://github.com/session-replay-tools/tcpcopy) to replicate online traffic for testing.
-- In weaker hardware environments, it is advisable to test with low concurrency, with BenchmarkSQL being the best option for these scenarios.
 - During testing, the concurrency limit should not exceed 1000, as the current throttling mechanism has not been open-sourced.
 - It is recommended to align MySQL configuration parameters with our settings, making adjustments based on the specific hardware.
+- For high availability, we adopted the single-primary mode of Group Replication but removed the conflict detection part, making it a fully state machine-based approach.
 - Due to differences in the underlying data format of Paxos communication, it is incompatible with the official version during runtime, but compatible when offline.
-A restart of all official nodes is required to complete the transition.
+A restart of all nodes is required to complete the transition.
 - For the improved Group Replication, we also have a highly mature middleware to provide support.
 For more details, refer to the project at [MySQL Proxy](https://github.com/advancedmysql/mysql-proxy).

 ## Frequently Asked Questions